Skip to main content

 Step 3: Add the server to your MCP client

 Every request to the MCP endpoint must include your PAYG API key in the Authorization header.
+There are two config shapes — pick the one that matches how your client connects:

 Open ~/Library/Application Support/Claude/claude_desktop_config.json (macOS) or the equivalent path on Windows, and add entries under mcpServers: